MohamedSy1/InfoTrov/README.md

 ## API

-This application will use the [name of API] API.
+This application will use the New York Time's API.
 Below are the documentation and specific endpoints we intend to use.

 - Link to API documentation: [Link goes here]
 - [API endpoint #1]